puppeteer/juggler/README.md

 > Juggler - Firefox Automation Protocol for implementing the Puppeteer API.

-This repository is a fork of Firefox browser with additional support for "Juggler" remote debugging protocol.
+This repository is a fork of the Firefox browser with additional support for the "Juggler" remote debugging protocol.
-Juggler could be found in [`//testing/juggler/`](https://github.com/Puppeteer/juggler/blob/master/testing/juggler).
+Juggler can be found in [`//testing/juggler/`](https://github.com/Puppeteer/juggler/blob/master/testing/juggler).

 ## Protocol